 Separating the base from the upper frame expands gait training options by allowing therapists to configure a gait trainer that works best for any given environment, therapy session or client.
 It also allows purchasers to select a single upper frame best suited for the client and pair it with multiple bases, saving significant costs.

 2. Dynamic mobility.
 Gait analysis indicates the body moves both vertically and laterally during step taking and weight-shifting.
 The dynamic upper frame of this new Pacer accommodates these natural shifts of the body by

 providing two inches of lateral movement and three inches of vertical to create a much more natural gait pattern and frees the pelvis from the restraint associated with older models.

 3. Single-column gas-assist height adjustment.
 Previous models of Pacers used a two-handed manual adjust system to bring the Pacer to the appropriate height.
 It was very difficult to adjust the height with the client in the unit.
-But with the Dynamic Pacer, it takes only one hand to operate the telescoping column, and height can be locked at any point in the vertical stroke, not just at one-inch increments.
+But with the new Pacer, it takes only one hand to operate the telescoping column, and height can be locked at any point in the vertical stroke, not just at one-inch increments.
 And the column is indexed for charting purposes so that aides can quickly replicate the specific adjustments for each particular client.

 Because the height adjustment column is located in the front, this also gives the therapist better side access to the lower extremities for directing foot-placement during ambulation.